Whatsapp Icon

 Antioxidants

 Supplementing with antioxidants (vitamins A, C, E, and selenium) can combat oxidative stress and support immune health.
 However, their use concurrently with certain cancer treatments is controversial.
-Always consult your healthcare provider to ensure theyre safe and appropriate for your specific situation.
+Always consult your healthcare provider to ensure they're safe and appropriate for your specific situation.

 Activities for Neuroendocrine Tumor Patients

 Living with a neuroendocrine tumor (NET) can be challenging, but engaging in certain activities can help manage symptoms and improve quality of life.
-Heres a list of recommended activities specifically tailored for NET patients.
-Keep in mind, it's essential to consult with your healthcare provider before starting any new physical activity or routine.
+Here's a list of recommended activities specifically tailored for NET patients.
+Keep in mind, that it's essential to consult with your healthcare provider before starting any new physical activity or routine.

 • Gentle Exercise: Engaging in low-impact exercises such as walking, swimming, or yoga can help improve energy levels, reduce stress, and enhance your overall well-being.
 Start with short durations and gradually increase as you feel comfortable.